feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/circuit_builder.md

   - Left port: Incoming connections (inputs)
   - Right port: Outgoing connections (outputs)

-### Brain Region Nodes
+### Brain Circuit Nodes

-Sub-regions appear as larger boxes that can contain cortical areas and other sub-regions.
-Double-click a region to navigate inside it and view its contents.
+Sub-regions appear as larger boxes that can contain cortical areas and other sub-circuits.
+Double-click a circuit to navigate inside it and view its contents.

 ### Connection Lines